troyhacks/MoonLight/docs/moonlight/layouts.md

 # Layouts

-A layout (🚥) defines the coordinates of all lights connected to a MoonLight device and also assign groups of LEDs to esp32 gpio pins.
+A layout (🚥) defines the positions of lights connected to a MoonLight device.

 * The **coordinates** of each light are defined in a 3D coordinate space
     * Coordinates needs to be specified in the order the lights are wired so MoonLight knows which light is first, which is second etc.